Treatment for cholecystitis usually involves a hospital stay to stabilize the gallbladder inflammation and possible surgery.

-If you're diagnosed with cholecystitis, you'll be admitted to the hospital.
+If you're diagnosed with cholecystitis, you'll likely be hospitalized.
 Your doctor will work to control your signs and symptoms and to control the inflammation in your gallbladder.
 Treatments may include:

 - Fasting.
 You may not be allowed to eat or drink at first in order to take stress off your inflamed gallbladder.
 So that you don't become dehydrated, you may receive fluids through a vein in your arm.

 - Pain medications.
-You may receive pain medications to help control pain until the inflammation in your gallbladder is relieved.
+These can help control pain until the inflammation in your gallbladder is relieved.

-Your symptoms may begin to go away in a day or two after being hospitalized.
+Your symptoms are likely to subside in a day or two.

 Surgery to remove the gallbladder

 Cholecystectomy is most commonly performed using a tiny video camera mounted at the end of a flexible tube.
 This allows your surgeon to see inside your abdomen and to use special surgical tools to remove the gallbladder (laparoscopic cholecystectomy).
-The tools and camera are inserted through four incisions in your abdomen, and the surgeon watches a monitor while guiding the tools during surgery.
+The tools and camera are inserted through four incisions in your abdomen, and the surgeon watches a monitor during surgery to guide the tools.
+An open procedure, in which a long incision is made in your abdomen, is rarely required.

 You Are ...
 The Campaign for Mayo Clinic